ChangeVision/astah-plantuml-plugin/README.md

 ## 📄 License

-This plugin includes the following open-source libraries:
+This plugin uses the following open-source libraries and is distributed under the **GPLv3 license**:

 - [PlantUML](https://plantuml.com/) ([GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.html))
 - [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) ([BSD License](https://github.com/bobbylight/RSyntaxTextArea/blob/master/LICENSE.txt))

-Therefore, this plugin inherits the GPLv3 license.

-If you would like to use this plugin under the MIT license, please consider obtaining a [PlantUML commercial license](https://plantuml.com/purchase), or contact us for more details.

-> For more on PlantUML's licensing, see [https://plantuml.com/license](https://plantuml.com/license)
+---

+### About Plugin Behavior and Generated Content

+This plugin internally uses temporary files when displaying and converting diagrams written in PlantUML within Astah.
+However, it does not provide any functionality for users to directly save or export diagrams as image or text files.

+Additionally, according to the [PlantUML FAQ](https://plantuml.com/faq), the content of diagrams generated using PlantUML (whether textual or visual) is considered **the user's own work** and may be freely used without any license restrictions.

+---

+### About PlantUML Licensing Options

+If you wish to use PlantUML under a license other than GPL (e.g., MIT, LGPL), please refer to the [PlantUML License Information](https://plantuml.com/license).